CBIIT/p2p-datasci/github_pages_howto.md

 ## Notes

-* The following notes get more hairy as you go deeper
+* The following notes get hairier as you go deeper
 * The page you are reading can be viewed [here](https://github.com/CBIIT/p2p-datasci/blob/gh-pages/github_pages_howto.md) or [here](../github_pages_howto) (there is no link to it anywhere on the website, so it is hidden)

 ## 1. Higher-level stuff

 * The website is rendered here: [https://cbiit.github.io/p2p-datasci](https://cbiit.github.io/p2p-datasci)
-* The website can be edited here (note this link takes you directory to the `gh-pages` branch): [https://github.com/CBIIT/p2p-datasci/tree/gh-pages](https://github.com/CBIIT/p2p-datasci/tree/gh-pages)
+* The website can be edited here (note this link takes you directly to the `gh-pages` branch): [https://github.com/CBIIT/p2p-datasci/tree/gh-pages](https://github.com/CBIIT/p2p-datasci/tree/gh-pages)
 * You can also edit the website directly as this link, without first having to clone it as usual using `git clone https://github.com/CBIIT/p2p-datasci`
-* The website files are located in the `gh-pages` branch of this repository, e.g., `git checkout gh-pages`
+* The website files are located in the `gh-pages` branch of this repository, i.e., `git checkout gh-pages`
 * Obviously, use the standard `git` way of committing and pushing changes (if you're not editing directly on GitHub), e.g., `git commit -a -m "My commit message"` and `git push`
-* [Here](https://try.github.io) are resources for using `git` further
+* [Here](https://try.github.io) are resources for learning `git`
 * Aside from the instructions below, [here](https://github.com/daattali/beautiful-jekyll) are the template author's instructions.
 We use a modified version of these instructions, as detailed below.
 * You can edit the `.md` files using Markdown; [here](https://markdowntutorial.com) is a tutorial
 * Most configuration settings are located in [`_config.yml`](https://github.com/CBIIT/p2p-datasci/blob/gh-pages/_config.yml)